 Mental illness is also highly connected with substance abuse.
 Although there is no clear cut number that defines the relationship between the two, there is a definite correlation.
 Many experts define the nature of this relationship as “self-medication,” a means to relieve the symptoms of a particular disorder, counteract the side effects of medication, or increase the effect of a prescribed medication.
 Regardless, substance abuse and mental illness tend to go hand in hand.

 Our society has been shaped and molded by the many facets of mental illness for decades.
-Humane and effective treatments are available for many mental illnesses, as well as support groups found in communities everywhere.
+Humane and effective treatments are available for many mental illnesses and support groups found in communities everywhere.
 Whether it’s through medication, group therapy, individual therapy, or an alternative form of treatment, mental illnesses are no longer something to be hidden away in a basement or asylum.
-This speaks to the progress made on a very important front in our global culture.
+This speaks to the progress made on an essential front in our global culture